orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 ## JavaScript at the bottom of the page

+### With Orbeon Forms 2019.1

+With Orbeon Forms 2019.1, this feature is removed from Orbeon Forms and the `oxf.xforms.resources.javascript-at-bottom` property doesn't have any effect.

-### With Orbeon Forms 2018.1 and newer
+### With Orbeon Forms 2018.1 and 2018.2

 With Orbeon Forms 2018.1 and 2018.2, this feature is deprecated and scripts are by default placed within the `<head>` section with the `defer` attribute.

-With Orbeon Forms 2019.1, this feature is removed from Orbeon Forms and the `oxf.xforms.resources.javascript-at-bottom` property doesn't have any effect.

 ### With Orbeon Forms 2017.2 and older